 This amended Statewide Transition Plan builds on the originally proposed Statewide Transition Plan submitted on March 14, 2015.
 This plan includes information submitted in response to the CMS Letter of Reaction, and further details about settings and assessment validation based on conference calls held with CMS on September 15, 2015, and March 17, 2016.
 Additionally, it reflects guidance that continues to be issued by CMS, including but not limited to the Settings Requirements Compliance Toolkit and the HCBS Training Series Webinars Presented During SOTA Calls (Home and Community-Based Settings, Excluded Settings, and the Heightened Scrutiny Process - November, 2015; and Home and Community-Based Setting Requirements: Systemic and Site-Specific Assessments and Remediation - December, 2015).
-Due to the need to renew the DHSS Adult Day Care Waiver MHD submitted and received approval for Transition Plans specific to the waiver application.
+Due to the need to renew the DHSS Adult Day Care and Medically Fragile Adult Waivers and amend the DMH Community Support and Partnership for Hope Waivers, MHD submitted and received approval for Transition Plans specific to each waiver application.
 Transition Plan activities were designed to lead to both a waiver-specific Transition Plan for each waiver program as well as a Statewide Transition Plan (STP).
 Missouri's originally proposed STP and approved waiver-specific Transition Plans differ from this amended STP in the areas specified below:

-• Section 1: Assessment: This amended STP provides more detail on the following components:
+- Section 1: Assessment: This amended STP provides more detail on the following components: - o General Settings categories with estimated number of settings falling under each category - o Determination of Heightened Scrutiny settings, - o Assessment tool development, - o Systemic Initial On-Site Assessment process including amounts and process of on-site assessments performed, o On-going monitoring through incorporating the HCBS requirements into existing quality integrated functions, and o Provider self-assessment and participant survey development.

-o General Settings categories with estimated number of settings falling under each category o Determination of Heightened Scrutiny settings, o Assessment tool development, o Systemic Initial On-Site Assessment process including amounts and process of on-site assessments performed, o On-going monitoring through incorporating the HCBS requirements into existing quality integrated functions, and o Provider self-assessment and participant survey development.
+• Section 2: Remediation Strategies: This amended STP provides more detail on the following components: o Code of State Regulations Review and Rule filing, including a crosswalk to the HCBS final rule, o Incorporating HCBS final rule into

-• Section 2: Remediation Strategies: This amended STP provides more detail on the following components:
+• Provider Manuals and Provider Enrollment processes,

-o Code of State Regulations Review and Rule filing, including a crosswalk to the HCBS final rule, o Incorporating HCBS final rule into o Incorporating new public comment processes and periods Section 1: Assessment
+• provider meetings and trainings;

-- Provider Manuals and Provider Enrollment processes, - Provider meetings and trainings; - Processes for provider remediation and status updates, - · On-going compliance reviews, provider sanctions; and - Individuals transitioning to settings that align with HCBS Requirements - Section 3: Public Comment: This amended STP provides more detail on the following components:
+- processes for provider remediation and status updates, - on-going compliance reviews, provider sanctions; and - individuals transitioning to settings that align with HCBS Requirements - Section 3: Public Comment: This amended STP provides more detail on the following components: - o Incorporating new public comment processes and periods